What will anyone do if no party is able to form govt in Maharashtra: Nitish Kumar

 Kumar made the comment on Maharashtra issue while replying to reporters queries after paying tribute to the country's first Prime Minister Jawaharlal Nehru on his birthday at a function held near Patna railway station.

 "What do I say.
 What will anyone do when no one is able to form the government (in Maharashtra)...Political parties should see the matter.
-We have nothing to do with it," Kumar said when pressed by journalists as how he sees promulgation of president's rule in Maharashtra.
+We have nothing to do with it," Kumar said when pressed by journalists as to how he sees promulgation of president's rule in Maharashtra.

 President's rule in Maharashtra a 'scripted act', alleges Shiv Sena